oceancreyes/wikitime-node/README.md

 ---
 **STEPS**

-(configure the database permissions in the db/conig file first)
+(configure the database permissions in the db/config file first) (add megasecret and cookieSecret in a .env file)
 1. npm install
 2. npm start
 3. go to localhost:3000